 In partnership with SANAVA, the Absa L’Atelier is an annual art competition that has been helping young visual artists from across 12 countries in Africa to take their art to a wider audience, grow their art careers and ultimately gain the recognition they deserve.
 Together with the French Institute of South Africa and the French Embassy in South Africa, we also honour 20 years of the Absa L’Atelier Gerard Sekoto Award, specifically for South African artists.

-The Absa L’Atelier 2025 competition will open on 1 April 2025 for eligible artists who want to enter the competition.
+The Absa L’Atelier 2025 competition will open on 1 April 2025 for eligible artists who want to enter the competition and who are aged 21 to 40 years old.
 Read more…

 Rust-En-Vrede Portrait Award 2025